-Enterprises are excited about the opportunity to leverage IoT to improve its customer relationships and gain competitive advantages.
+Enterprises are excited about the opportunity to leverage IoT to improve their customer relationships and gain competitive advantages.
 But switching from a one-time selling model to a recurring subscription-based business model is not an easy task.
-Many businesses lack the resources (both human and financial) to make a large investment in transforming back office billing, revenue management and customer care in order to support these new IoT driven business models in a timely manner.
+Many businesses lack the resources (both human and financial) to make a large investment in transforming back-office billing, revenue management, and customer care in order to support these new IoT-driven business models in a timely manner.

 Is the service provider ready to step up or will they continue to lag behind

-Service Providers (whether it be traditional telco, MVNO or other IoT network provider) primarily have focused attention on network and device management capabilities, while missing an opportunity to support many of the enterprise requirements in relation to real time charging, recurring billing and customer care.
-In a recent Ovum article, the analyst firm highlights the necessity for telcos to expand their network connectivity, security and device management offerings.
-In order to meet the needs of the enterprise BSS, Ovum suggests bundling “Bill on Behalf”, split billing, customer care and an IoT specific product catalog capable of supporting selling any “thing” into their overall IoT offering.
+Service Providers (whether it be a traditional telco, MVNO, or other IoT network provider) primarily have focused attention on network and device management capabilities, while missing an opportunity to support many of the enterprise requirements in relation to real-time charging, recurring billing, and customer care.
+In a recent Ovum article, the analyst firm highlights the necessity for telcos to expand their network connectivity, security, and device management offerings.
+In order to meet the needs of the enterprise BSS, Ovum suggests bundling “Bill on Behalf”, split billing, customer care, and an IoT-specific product catalog capable of supporting selling any “thing” into their overall IoT offering.

 Automatically onboard subscribers through integrated device management and subscription billing capabilities